Floorp-Projects/Floorp-Portable/README.md

 **Note: Currently only Windows is supported.**

+**Warning: This is currently a beta version.
+Unexpected problems may occur.**

 ## How to build
 ### 1. Install Floorp
 Create a directory named "core" and place Floorp files in it.